kfiron/kfiron.github.io/_posts/2017-02-24-Don't-abuse-json-with-frameworks.markdown

 {% endhighlight %}

 <p>
-Even Spring (Which i am sure you hate) has the capablity to let you read parameters from controller as object which are mapped from JSON, as well using Jackson by default
+Even Spring (Which i am sure you hate - and if you don't ask me why) has the capablity to let you read parameters from controller as object which are mapped from JSON, as well using Jackson by default
 </p>

 {% highlight java %}